 It is important that you actively participate in your therapy sessions so that you can meet the following criteria as soon as possible in order to discharge home.
 Timely discharge is important to help improve your function, reduce the risk of infection and reduce the risk of DVT.
 The criteria for your discharge are:

-- your medical condition is stable - you are emptying your bladder and have had your bowels open - your pain is controlled with oral pain medication - your home is prepared for your safety - correctly getting in and out of bed either independently or with minimal assistance from your family/friend who will be staying with you on discharge - walk independently around the ward using assistive devices (crutches/walking stick) - · climb stairs, if necessary - safely perform personal activities of daily living such as getting on/off toilet and showering with minimal assistance.
+- your medical condition is stable - you are emptying your bladder and have had your bowels open - your pain is controlled with oral pain medication - your home is prepared for your safety - correctly getting in and out of bed either independently or with minimal assistance from your family/friend who will be staying with you on discharge - walk independently around the ward using assistive devices (crutches/walking stick) - climb stairs, if necessary - safely perform personal activities of daily living such as getting on/off toilet and showering with minimal assistance.

-Discharge time is 10:00am, please arrange for someone to pick you up at this time.
+Discharge time is 10.00am, please arrange for someone to pick you up at this time.

 On discharge, a discharge summary letter will be provided with instructions specific to you.
-If your GP is on file, a copy of your discharge summary will be sent as it is recommended you keep in touch with your GP.
+You will also get a copy to give to your local GP as it is recommended you keep in touch with her/him.
 Any x-rays you have had during your stay are your property so make sure you check that you have them to take home.

 Your regular medications will be returned to you.
 Typically you will go home on some pain medication.
 The pain/discomfort will progressively resolve with time.
 You should not experience severe pain once at home, nor for prolonged periods during your rehabilitation/physiotherapy.
 Should this occur you should consult your GP who will prescribe appropriate medication for your pain.
+A pharmacist from St Vincent's will discuss any new medications with you prior to discharge.
 Remember you may also be required by your surgeon to take blood thinning medications for some time once discharged.